Transitional Kindergarten (TK)

 Kindergarten is designed for children who are five years old on or before August 31.
 Transitional Kindergarten, which is a stepping stone to traditional Kindergarten, is designed for children who are four years old on or before August 31.

-Can I register my child for the TK program if the class is already full?
+Can I enroll my child for the TK program if the class is already full?

-Once the class is full, registration will close.
+Once the class is full, enrollment will close.
 However, families can request to be added to a waitlist by contacting Kalama Elementary School.

 What are the state requirements of a Transitional Kindergarten program?